Asymmetric Key Pair Configuration

 Follow these steps:

-- Place the private key on the IRS Service Client device's local file system.
+- Place the private key on the IRS Service Agent device's local file system.

 - Note the file path.

-- Go to the IRS Service Client object in the Admin Console tree structure.
+- Go to the IRS Service Agent object in the Admin Console tree structure.

 - Select the Internal Routing tab.